 Government Code section 11425.60, subdivision (b), authorizes agencies to designate a decision, or part of a decision, that contains a significant legal or policy determination of general application that is likely to recur as a precedential decision.
-Shortly after the enactment of section 11425.60, subdivision (b), we expressly designated all State Water Board decisions and orders adopted after a public meeting as precedential decisions, except to the extent that a decision or order indicates https://www.waterboards.ca.gov/centralcoast/publications_forms/publications/basin_plan/ [as of May 15, 2023].
-In addition, the General WDRs must implement applicable statewide water quality control plans.
+Shortly after the enactment of section 11425.60, subdivision (b), we expressly designated all State Water Board decisions and orders adopted after a public meeting as precedential decisions, except to the extent that a decision or order indicates otherwise, or is superseded by later enacted statutes, judicial opinions, or actions of the State Water Board.
+We explained that a prior decision or order may be distinguished or overturned by a later decision or order, but that the treatment of our decisions and orders as precedent helps provide greater consistency and predictability.